QUT-Trusted-Networks-Lab/Electric-Vehicle-Next-Charge-Location-Prediction/README.md

-**Electric-Vehicle-Next-Charge-Location-Prediction**

-**This repo contains**

-	README.md contains a list of folders and their contents.
-Steps to follow using the jupyter code.
+Electric Vehicle Next Charge Location Prediction

+This repository contains the following folders:

+Code

+a) BATCH_PADDING.ipynb
-	1) First use the BATCH_PADDING.ipynb, this file has all the scripts required to prepare data for modelling, all scripts are fully commented.
+This file contains functions to prepare data for modelling, all code is fully commented.
+Functions include creating batches, padding batches, and analysis of data.

+b) MODELLING.ipynb
-	2) Second the MODELLING.ipynb, this file has all the scripts required to prepare and model data insluding for BiLSTM and CNN models, all scripts are fully commented.
+This file contains all scripts required to prepare and model data using both BiLSTM and CNN fastai models, all code is fully commented.

+c) BATTERY_MASK.ipynb
-	3) The BATTERY_MASK.ipynb files is used to mask charge cycles to represent different battery charge levels to model for a variety of battery charge ranges.
+This file is used to mask charge cycles to represent different battery charge levels to model data representing a variety of battery charge ranges.

-	**And the following 3 folders:**

-	**1) docs**
+Docs

+a) Chicago City Map.afphoto
-	This folder contains a Chicago city map with 77 community areas, these community areas are used in this use case for EV next charge location predicition problem area.
+This file is a map for Chicago city which has 77 community areas, these community areas are taxi passenger pickup and drop off locations as well as possible EV next charge location prediction areas.

-	**2) data**
+b) Chicago-Charge-Stations.xlsx
+This file is a list of service stations and their addresses including the community area ID, we assume these service stations will be charge stations in the future.

+Data

 This folder contains all datasets including:

-	- 12 months of ev taxi spatio-temporal datasets, each month of the year seperated into individual csv files.
+a) 12 months of EV taxi spatio-temporal datasets every month divided into 3 CSV files, each CSV file has a header including all feature titles.

-	- data_dictionary.csv explaining features in our ev monthly csv files.
+b) A CSV file which is a data_dictionary.csv explaining features in our EV monthly CSV files.

-	- EV_Sales.xlsx this file contains logistics for the 9 EVs including battery capacity kWh, range in km, energy consumption Wh/km, sales 2019, and total sales within the USA.
+c) EV_Sales.xlsx this file contains logistics for the 9 EVs including battery capacity kWh, range in Kilometres (km), energy consumption Wh/km, sales 2019, and total sales within the USA.

-	- period.xlsx this file contains 7 periods of a 24 hour day including start and end time for these periods.
+d) A file called period.xlsx this file contains 7 periods of a 24 hour day including start and end time for these periods.

-	- ChargeStations.xlsx this file contains 77 community areas and the amount of petrol stations which we assume will be charge stations in the future.
+e) ChargeStations.xlsx this file contains 77 community areas and the number of petrol/service stations that these communities have, we assume these service stations will be charge stations in the future.

-	- location_boundary.xlsx this file contains community areas from 1 to 77 in the first column, followed by community areas that share a common border with the community area in the first column.
+f) location_boundary.xlsx this file contains community areas ranging from 1 to 77 in the first column, followed by community areas that share a common border with the community area in the first column.

-	**3) code**

-	- BATCH_PADDING.ipynb this jupyter notebook file contains scripts to batch, pad, and analyse data to get it ready for modelling.

-	- BATTERY_MASK.ipynb this jupyter notebook file contains scripts to mask each batch so they can be used in modelling for a range of battery charge levels.

-	- MODELLING.ipynb this jupyter notebook file contains scripts to prepare and model using both Bidirectional LSTM (BiLSTM), and Convolutional neural network (CNN) being a fastai xresnet18 both pretrained and non-pretrained.